hyunkyu-Park/66DaysOfData/README.md

   ㆍ I learned 2 important things while making base line codes.
    >- If the number of columns is high, there is a possibility of overfitting.
    >- Using test datasets as evaluation datasets of XGBoost can cause of increasing the chance of overfitting.

+__Day 16__

+  I was trapped in a maze while EDA of 'Santander Product Recommendation' last week.
+  I decided to approach the problem in different way.
+So, I drew a whole forest instead of cutting down single tree and started to make Base Line codes first.
+  It seemed work!
+Now, I am doing data preprocessing.

+  ㆍSolved one question of Basic Mathematics 2 from Baekjoon Online Judge (acmicpc.net), Korean-style 'Leetcode'.
+  ㆍSummarize Complexities of Algorithm.
+Time Complexity and Space Complexity